Summarise each group of a SpatVector down to one geometry

 Methods

-Implementation of the generic dplyr::summarise() function.
+Implementation of the generic dplyr::summarise() method for

-SpatVector
+SpatVector objects.

-geometries (with .dissolve = FALSE).
+.dissolve = FALSE.
 See Examples.

 See also

-dplyr::summarise(), terra::aggregate()
+dplyr::summarise(), terra::aggregate().

-Other dplyr verbs that operate on group of rows:
+Other dplyr verbs that operate on groups of rows:

 count.SpatVector(),